Symptoms and Treatments of Reflex Sympathetic Dystrophy

 Surgery: Once RSD has progressed into a later stage, surgery may necessary.
 This can include the implantation of a device to stimulate the affected nerves.
 However, surgery is not recommended as treatment for RSD in all cases and must be considered on a case-by-case basis.

-To further discuss your reflex sympathetic dystrophy (RSD) issues and RSD treatments, contact a lawyer at the Austin, Texas, law office of Leonard B. Gabbay, P.C. today.
+To further discuss your reflex sympathetic dystrophy (RSD) issues and RSD treatments, contact a lawyer at the Austin, Texas, law office of LBG Law Firm today.